 Note: The minimum power of a load to take inverter out of sleep mode (Power Saver On) is 50 Watts.
-For split phase models, the power threshold of sleep mode is 50W between Hot1 and Neutral and 200W between Hot1 and Hot 2.
+For split phase models, the power threshold of sleep mode is 50W between Hot1 and Neutral and 200W between Hot 1 and Hot 2.
 There is no load detection between Hot2 and Neutral.

-The Global LF Series is designed with extremely low idle power consumption which is only a mere 0.8-1.8% of its rated power.

-Model NO Power Saver Off Power Saver On (3Secs)
+This inverter is designed with extraordinarily low idle power consumption of a mere 0.8-1.8% of its rated power.
+Power Saver Off = 55 watts.
+Power Saver On (3 Secs) 21.7 watt

-PICOGLF10W12V120V 12.5 7.5

-PICOGLF15W12V120V 13.5 8

-PICOGLF20W12V120V 28 12.7

-PICOGLF30W12V120V 55 21.7